The Executive Committee is chaired by the Chairperson of the CTO Council and is composed of:

 - The Chairperson and two Vice-Chairpersons of the Council

-- Two persons representing the ICT Sector Members, elected by ICT Sector members attending the CTO Forum, one of whom should be elected from amongst Industry Members and one from amongst Development Members
+- Two persons representing the ICT Sector Members, elected by ICT Sector members attending the CTO Forum, one of whom should be elected from amongst Industry Partners and one from amongst Development Partners.

 - The immediate past Chairperson of Council